webpack/webpack.js.org/content/concepts/index.md

 module.exports = config;
 ```

-In the configuration above we have defined a `rules` property for a single module with two required properties: `test`, and `use`.
+The configuration above has defined a `rules` property for a single module with two required properties: `test`, and `use`.
 This tells webpack's compiler the following:

 > "Hey webpack compiler, when you come across a path that resolves to a '.js' or '.jsx' file inside of a `require()`/`import` statement, **use** the `babel-loader` to transform it before you add it to the bundle".